frankban/django-endless-pagination/doc/twitter_pagination.rst

 Paginating objects
 ~~~~~~~~~~~~~~~~~~

-All that's left is changing the page template and loading the endless
+All that's left is changing the page template and loading the
-templatetags, the jQuery library and the jQuery plugin
+:doc:`endless templatetags<templatetags_reference>`, the jQuery library and the
-``endless-pagination.js`` included in the distribution under
+jQuery plugin ``endless-pagination.js`` included in the distribution under
 ``/static/endless_pagination/js/``.

 *myapp/entry_index.html* becomes: